electrikmilk/preview-shortcut/README.md

 ### Icons

-This package uses [Framework7 Icons](https://framework7.io/icons/) to achieve somewhat similar icons to what is available in iOS, as the official icons (SF Symbols) can only be used under license.
+This package uses [Framework7 Icons](https://framework7.io/icons/) to achieve somewhat similar icons to what is available on Apple Platforms, as the official icons (SF Symbols) can only be used under license.
+The glyphs for Shortcut icons are provided by [atnbueno/shortcut-icons](https://github.com/atnbueno/shortcut-icons) under the MIT license.

 ### Styling